zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 - Enable billing and input your credit/debit card or other billing details
 - Enable Compute Engine

-**NOTE**: Although your credit/debit card is required, your VPS will still remain free forever.
+**NOTE**: Although your credit/debit card is required, your VPS will remain free forever.

 ## Creating Your First VPS